 For the record, here are more readable scans of ‘And a satellite to steer her by’ and ‘Chip to shore’ and I’ve also listed here the articles that the Guardian yacht’s scribe Mike White, later political editor, wrote about the 1989 Fastnet Challenge; here is a list of some of my newspaper contributions.

-*Text written and delivered last June – still waiting to see the result.
+*Text finished and delivered last June – still waiting to see the result, delayed partly because of copyright issues.
 Watch this space.